MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/lvm-gethotitem.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'indice dell'elemento che è attivo.
+Restituisce l'indice dell'elemento a caldo.

 ## <a name="requirements"></a>Requisiti